 This principle requires that security safeguards be applied to personal data that are appropriate and proportional to the likelihood and severity of threatened harm, the sensitivity of the data and the context in which it is held, and that the safeguards be periodically reassessed.

 Principle VIII – access and correction

-The access and correction principle directs that individuals have the right of access to their personal information within a reasonable time and in a reasonable manner, and may challenge its accuracy and request appropriate correction.
-This principle includes exceptions when the burden of access or correction outweighs the risks to individual privacy, the information is subject to legal or security holds, or where privacy rights of other data subjects may be affected.
+The access and correction principle provides that individuals have the right to access their personal information, which includes the right to obtain the information within a reasonable time of the request and in a form that is generally understandable.
+Individuals may also challenge the accuracy of their personal information and request appropriate correction.
+This principle includes exceptions when the burden of access or correction outweighs the risks to individual privacy, the information is subject to legal or security holds, or where the privacy rights of other individuals may be affected.

 Principle IX – accountability

 This principle requires that a data controller be accountable for complying with measures that give effect to the nine principles and that, when transferring personal information, it should take reasonable steps to ensure that recipients also protect the information in a manner that is consistent with the principles.
 This has often been described as the most important innovation in the APEC Privacy Framework and it has been influential in encouraging other privacy regulators to consider similar accountability processes tailored to the risks associated with specific data.

 Unlike other international frameworks, the APEC Privacy Framework neither restricts the transfer of data to countries without APEC-compliant data protection laws nor requires such a transfer to countries with APEC-compliant laws.
 Instead, APEC adopted the accountability principle in lieu of data import and export limitations as being more consistent with modern business practices and the stated objectives of the Privacy Framework.

 Implementation (Part IV)